Vote NO Against REI's Corporate

 Who is eligible to vote?
 How do I determine whether I’m an active member?

 All “active members” will be eligible to vote in this year’s Board election.
-To be considered an active member, you must have spent at least $10 on merchandise at REI in 2024, or joined the Co-op as a new member.
+To be considered an "active" member and entitled to vote, you must have purchased at least $10 worth of merchandise, had a shipping charge of at least $10, or become a new member in 2024.

 What will I put on my ballot?
 How do I reject REI’s candidates?